tom-ricci/octobox/README.md

 Files sorrounded in brackets will load dynamically, and spread operators will load as wildcards.
 Anything which returns a 404 will render `NotFound.tsx`.

 For example:
-* ./ => src/pages/Index.tsx
+* ./ = src/pages/Index.tsx
-* src/pages/about/Index.tsx => ./about
+* ./about = src/pages/about/Index.tsx
-* ./posts/:post => src/pages/posts/[post].tsx
+* ./posts/:post = src/pages/posts/[post].tsx
-* ./users/* => src/pages/users/[...profiles]
+* ./users/* = src/pages/users/[...profiles]
-* ./somenonexistentpath => src/NotFound.jsx
+* ./somenonexistentpath = src/NotFound.jsx

-To transition between dynamic routes, you can use Framer Motion's motion component.
+To animate transitions between dynamic routes, you can use Framer Motion's motion component.
 Simply prepend `motion.` to the top level element of pages with the correct props to animate the element.

+#### Route Conflicts
+When a static route and dynamic route share the same name, the conflict will be resolved in one of two ways.
+1. If the user came from a static route or no route at all, the static route will load.
+2. If the user came from a dynamic route, the dynamic route will load unless a page reload occoured (we'll talk about that later).

+#### Switching To Static Routes
+If a user is going to a static route from a dynamic route, a page reload must occour.
+If no reload occours, Octobox will attempt to route the user to a dynamic route when the user should be routed to a static route.

+### Styles
+Tailwind and Sass are both preconfigured and imported, so no setup is necessary.
+Simply use classes in your JSX.
+> Tailwind, by default, is configured to enable Dark Mode based on classes.

 ### SEO
-Since GitHub Pages doesn't natively support dynamically routed SPAs, Octobox has to redirect users from the 404 page when they attempt to navigate to a dynamic page if they're not already on another dynamic page.
-While this does mean GitHub Pages can host this app, it also means web crawlers may not crawl all of the app's routes.
-Because of this, you need to specify each route in `public/sitemap.txt` with the route being a query string for web crawlers to work.
+Due to the way Octobox handles routing, web crawlers may not crawl all of the app's dynamic routes.
+Because of this, you need to specify each dynamic route in `public/sitemap.txt` with the route being a query string for web crawlers to index your client-side routes.

 For example:
-* ./about => ./?/about
+* ./about = ./?/about
-* ./shop/checkout => ./?/shop/checkout
+* ./shop/checkout = ./?/shop/checkout

-Octobox generates a sitemap path for you, allowing you to never have to touch the sitemap if you don't want to.
-If you don't edit the sitemap, however, crawlers will only be able to index your homepage.
+Octobox generates a simple sitemap for you, allowing you to never have to touch the sitemap if you don't want to.
+If you don't edit the sitemap, however, crawlers may not index all of your pages.

+### Hosting

+#### Using `serve`
+The easiest way to host an Octobox app is to let it host itself.
+Run `npm run host` to host your app with `serve`.

+#### On GitHub Pages
+To host your app on GitHub Pages, save the artifacts of `npm run build` in the root of your site.

+### On Other Hosts
+As long as your host resolves routes statically and returns 404.html when no static route is found (like GitHub Pages), you can host an Octobox app however you would any other website.